gravitational/teleport/rfd/0184-agent-auto-updates.md

 - Phase 4: Add a feedback mechanism for the Teleport inventory to track the agents of each group and their update status.
 - Phase 5: Add the canary deployment strategy: a few agents are updated first, if they don't die, the whole group is updated.
 - Phase 6: Add the ability to perform slow and incremental version rollouts within an agent update group.
+- Phase 7: If needed, backup local agent DB and restore during agent rollbacks.

 The updater will be usable after phase 1 and will gain new capabilities after each phase.
-After phase 2, the new updater will have feature-parity with the old updater.
+After phase 2, the new updater will have feature-parity with the existing updater script.
-The existing auto-updates mechanism will remain unchanged throughout the process, and deprecated in the future.
+The existing auto-updates mechanism will remain unchanged and fully-functional throughout the process.
+It will be deprecated in the future.

 Future phases might change as we are working on the implementation and collecting real-world feedback and experience.